Motorsport Engineering MEng

 Fees quoted are per annum and are subject to an annual increase.

-- GCE A-level AAB, including Grade A in Maths and Grade A in Physics (General Studies and Critical Thinking not accepted)
+- GCE A-level AAA, including Maths and Physics (General Studies not accepted for this subject at all)

 - Advanced Diploma Progression Diploma Grade A in Engineering, plus the Specialist Unit in Maths for Engineers at grade A along with 1 AS-level (excluding General Studies) at Grade B for Additional and Specialist Learning